 I am, of course, talking about the increased government restrictions on the siting of wind turbines.
 There are professional anti-wind activists with questionable ties to powerful special interests that feel threatened by wind power in Ohio.
 I urge you not to fall for the disinformation of the people and industries whose profit would be adversely affected by the presence of wind power in Ohio.
 If we are serious about economic development and energy independence, then we must admit there is plenty of room in the market and in the electrical power grid for locally generated wind energy.

 Wind power is safe, clean and highly cost effective.
 It should be part of the electrical generation mix in Ohio.

-Ohio Senator Hite is working hard to fight against powerful outside interest groups that would rob rural Ohio land owners of their rights.
-If you support wind power; stand up for the rights of land owners.
-If you are a rural land owner; ask yourself who should decide the future use of your property – special interest groups or you, the owner.
-Please contact your local legislators to urge them to return the property rights of rural land owners.
+Join those of us in Ohio working to fight against powerful outside interest groups that would rob rural Ohio landowners of their rights.
+If you support wind power; stand up for the rights of landowners.
+If you are a rural landowner; ask yourself who should decide the future use of your property – special interest groups or you, the owner.
+Please contact your local legislators to urge them to return the property rights of rural landowners.

 October 30, 2015

 The very definition of fairness is to treat like things in a like manner.
 Yet many of our local politicians and the Courier Editorial Board would lump marijuana together with heroin; even as every objective standard would say that marijuana is far more like alcohol.

 Simply take every objection to legalizing marijuana and replace the word alcohol and you will see that it is obvious that the opponents of issue 3 favor prohibition.

 Prohibition of alcohol did not work.
 Prohibition of marijuana is not working and will not work.
 The cost of enforcement to the tax payer, the cost to our economy by locking up young people who should be starting their working life as productive members of society, is too high.